Where theatre connects community

 ATW’s creative innovation in drama, acting, and theatre education transforms lives and communities through award-winning programs and productions, led by Artistic Director and Founder Thurman E. Scott.

-By liberating the talents and abilities of people from all walks of life – from homeless children to the incarcerated to the educationally and economically privileged – ATW creates tangible change, empathetic and empowered individuals, and resilient communities.
-We’ve worked with over 10,000 individuals and invite you to help us reach more.
+By liberating the talents of people from all walks of life—from homeless children to formerly incarcerated individuals to the educationally and economically privileged—ATW fosters empathetic and resilient communities through theatre.
+Over 10,000 individuals have benefited from our work.
+Join us and be part of transformative theater experiences.

 Join Us